 3.2 In preparing the Neighbourhood Plan we have been mindful of the current national planning framework.
 The National Planning Policy Framework (NPPF) sets out the Government's planning policy to which all plans and proposals for development should comply.
 The NPPF includes, at its heart, a "presumption in favour of sustainable development" (NPPF para.
 11).
 It states that "neighbourhood plans should support the delivery of strategic policies contained in local plans or spatial development strategies; and should shape and direct development that is outside of these strategic policies" (NPPF para.
 13).
 The NPPF goes on to say that "strategic policies [in the Local Plan] should not extend to detailed matters that are more appropriately dealt with through neighbourhood plans" (NPPF para.
 21).
 Outside of strategic policies therefore, we are encouraged to shape and direct sustainable development in our area through our Neighbourhood Plan.
 "Neighbourhood planning gives communities the power to develop a shared vision for their area.
-Neighbourhood planning decisions as part of the statutory development plan" (NPPF para.
+Neighbourhood plans can shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan" (NPPF para.
 29).